 No doubt NCB has done a good job with this application, it has been (as you can see from the comments) very well received.
-However, there are some common sense improvements that should’ve been no brainers that NCB has been slow to jump on even after suggested feedback.
+However, there are some common sense improvements that should’ve been no brainers.
+And, eve with all the feedback they’ve been soliciting, NCB has been slow to either correct or implement.

 Personally my biggest grievance is that the online banking channel and the mobile app is integrated.
-Meaning you must first have the latter to be able to use the former.
-Seriously though NCB isn’t the whole point of an app about convenience and accessibility?
+Meaning, you must first have the latter to be able to use the former.
+Seriously though NCB, isn’t the whole point of an app convenience and accessibility?
 If so, then isn’t it antithetical to make usership dependent on the online platform?
 Mi jus a seh still.

 NO third party bank TRANSFERS